augustoliks/aws-mini-book/README.md

 AWS cloud concepts studies guide.

-The repository was created to centralized informations and notes about AWS.
-The objective of the content is provides a solid base to prepare students for AWS certificates exams.
+The repository was created to centralize informations and notes about the principal components of the AWS Cloud Provider.
+The objective this project is provides a solid base to prepare students for AWS certificates exams.

 The repository is an open initiative, collaborate with your PR :smile:

-The content is acessble via Gihub Pages: https://augustoliks.github.io/aws-mini-book/

-> The project is continue development.
+The content is written in the markdown file format.
+Each commit and push on `main` branch trigger a github action that transpile markdown files to modern web static files with MkDocs and provides via Github Pages.

+**Check the `aws-mini-book` present content:** https://augustoliks.github.io/aws-mini-book/

 ## Contributing

-`aws-mini-book` content files are written with [Markdown](https://pt.wikipedia.org/wiki/Markdown) format.
-The static files is generates with [MkDocs](https://www.mkdocs.org/).

 Project directories structure pattern: